-LOC has a team of highly qualified and experienced clinicians who can assess and provide bespoke orthotic treatments for a wide range of adult orthotic and paediatric orthotic conditions
+Our highly qualified clinicians can assess, make and fit bespoke orthotic treatments for a wide range of adult orthotic and paediatric orthotic conditions, including cerebral palsy, spina bifida, drop foot and spinal injury.

-Our own in-house manufacturing team enables us to produce the highest quality bespoke orthotics on demand.
+Our in-house manufacturing workshop and 3D printing workshop allow us to manufacture the highest quality bespoke orthotics.

 LOC has pioneered non-surgical treatment for scoliosis in the UK.